 Objectively describe what your watched, read or heard.
 Focus your comments equally on all aspects.

 Resist the temptation to use terms of quality, just tell what happened.

+E. Everine

+E - Examine

+Examine the strategies or processes used.

-- → What worked? - → What didn't work as planned? - → How did the learners respond to the strategies or processes used? - $\rightarrow$ End with a comment or question you considered.
+→ What worked?

+→ What didn't work as planned?→ How did the learners respond to the strategies or processes used?

+→ End with a comment or question you considered.
 No need to provide an answer.

+Al. Autionista Lagurina

+AL - Articulate Learning

 Based on the two previous steps above consider the following questions:

-- → What did I learn (about myself, students, colleagues, community, program, etc.)? - → What will I do in my future practice in light of this learning?
+→ What did I learn (about myself, students, colleagues, community, program, etc.)? → What will I do in my future practice in light of this learning?